 The NWMED group members were also involved in the (now completed) national research project "Content Delivery and Mobility of Users and Services in New Generation Networks" (project no. 036-0362027-1639) funded by the Ministry of Science Education and Sports of the Republic of Croatia, led by professor Matijašević.
 They have participated in European Cooperation in Science and Technology (COST) action IC0703 “Data Traffic Monitoring and Analysis (TMA): theory, techniques, tools and applications for the future networks”, and in actions IC0906 Wireless Networking for Moving Objects (WiNEMO), and Europen Network on Quality of Experience in Multimedia Systems and Services (QUALINET).

-The NWMED group currently consists of eight researchers directed by professor Maja Matijasevic, including assistant professors Lea Skorin-Kapov and Ognjen Dobrijevic, postdoctoral researchers Sanja Grubesa, Tomislav Grgic, Krunoslav Ivesic, and Mirko Suznjevic, and doctoral student Ivan Slivar.
+The NWMED group currently consists of eight researchers directed by professor Maja Matijasevic, including associate professor Lea Skorin-Kapov, assistant professor Ognjen Dobrijevic, postdoctoral researchers Sanja Grubesa, Tomislav Grgic and Mirko Suznjevic, and doctoral student Ivan Slivar.
 There are also several external PhD students associated with the group.
 The group uses the computer and networking resources in the Dept. of Telecommunications, as well as virtual reality equipment, shared with the HOTLab group; and various platforms and open-source, commercial, and in-house developed software and tools supporting the reconfigurable laboratory network test-bed.